sdarwin/django_platform/README.md

 This is an application cookbook; no custom resources are provided.
 See recipes and attributes for details of what this cookbook does.

+Cookbooks for two sample deployments are included in test/fixtures/cookbooks.

 ## Development